 In addition to the formal structure of the BMG and Tenant Liaison Panel, Barcud has a wide range of other mechanisms to involve tenants and customers and receive feedback on services.
+These include:

-However, Barcud will be continuing to review how it can involve those 'hard to reach' tenants and customers, especially families and younger people.
+- Tenants/Resident groups in estates/flats/sheltered schemes - Tenant Liaison Forum, held quarterly across Mid Wales - Surveys and Questionnaires - Special Interest Groups, as and when required to discuss and lead on various topics - Tenant Inspectors who asses the housing services we provide However, Barcud will be continuing to review how it can involve those 'hard to reach' tenants and customers, especially families and younger people.